in

 • If new growth turns yellow, iron chlorosis may be the problem; tree with iron sulfate.

-Gardenia Pests and Diseases
+Gardenia pests and diseases

 • Gardenia can develop powdery mildew, bacterial leaf spots, anthracnose, dieback, fungal leaf spots, and stem cankers, as well as a root-knot nematode.